Mulwor/Interview/React/RSSReact.md

 #### Ref

 <details>
-<summary>  What is the difference between refs and state variables? </summary>
+<summary>19.
+What is the difference between refs and state variables? </summary>

 </details>

 <details>
-<summary> When is the best time to use refs?  </summary>
+<summary>20.
+When is the best time to use refs?  </summary>

 </details>

 <details>
-<summary> What is the proper way to update a ref in a function component?  </summary>
+<summary>21.
+What is the proper way to update a ref in a function component?  </summary>

 </details>